Fixture design instructions

 Amax = maximum length of clamp module (with “full stroke”, without any workpiece)

-in this example we use KCD-DS2 which has a plate KCD-R1-M, which lifts the clamp up from the fixture plate.
+in this example we use KCD-DS2 which is one of our dual directional clamp modules.
+It has a plate KCD-R1-M, which lifts the clamp up from the fixture plate.

 Place the stoppers directly on the workpiece(s)